ADGEfficiency/energy-py/energy_py/common/spaces/readme.md

 # Spaces

-Objects to represent the state, observation and action spaces.
+Objects represent state, observation and action spaces.

 **discrete.DiscreteSpace**
 - an on/off switch